Addressing the changing connections landscape

 1. De-couple network design from customer applications and invest ahead of need

-NGET has identified the need to build the connection ‘sockets’ first, which will create capacity hubs and a long-term aim of providing customers with understanding of planned capacity ahead of their applications to inform and strengthen their investment decisions.
+NGET has identified the need to build the physical connection points ahead of customer demand, e.g. substations, which will create capacity hubs and a long-term aim of providing customers with understanding of planned capacity ahead of their applications to inform and strengthen their investment decisions.

-NGET is leading on developing a new standardised modular connection ‘socket’ for customers, suitable for many types of project, enabling faster and more flexible connections.
+NGET is leading on developing a new standardised modular connection point for customers, suitable for many types of project, enabling faster and more flexible connections.

 3. Create a need for developers to demonstrate viability before entering the connections process

 The ESO is working on ensuring projects meet certain key requirements before being granted a place in the connections pipeline, e.g., securing land rights, should enable resources, time, investment, and capacity to be allocated to projects which are most likely to connect.
-The latest updates on the ESO recommendations for a new connections process have been published here
+The approval of a new Letter of Authority is a step towards achieving this goal, but further measures are still needed.
+Find out more here.

 4. Shift towards a ‘connect or move’ framework- where customers are required to progress to connect or move to allow others to connect.

-The Queue Management code modification as led by the ESO will ensure milestones are applied to projects and if milestones are missed, reallocate capacity to progressing projects.
+The Queue Management code modification as led by the ESO and now approved by Ofgem will ensure milestones are applied to projects and if milestones are missed, reallocate capacity to progressing projects.
 Find out more about Queue Management here.

 5. Enable immediate benefit through effective implementation and transition

-Currently ongoing projects to address the need for immediate connections reform
+Currently ongoing projects to address the need for immediate changes in connections

 ESO five point plan